miohtama/binance-api-test-tool/README.md

 ![badge](https://github.com/miohtama/binance-api-test-tool/workflows/CI/badge.svg)

-This is a command line to test your Binance API application, orders and events from command prompt and Python console.
-It works with Binance main API as well as [Binance Spot Testnet](https://testnet.binance.vision/).
-The main use case is to fill your own orders, or otherwise trigger and simulate events you receive over Binance API.
+`binance-api-test-tool` is a tool to test your Binance API application, orders and events from command line and Python console.
+It works with [Binance Spot Testnet](https://testnet.binance.vision/).
+The main use case is to make and fill your own orders, or otherwise trigger and simulate events you receive over Binance API.

 * [Github](https://github.com/miohtama/binance-api-test-tool)